What is Federalism?

 - Local governments at grass root level ensure stability, strength and health of democracy.

-The 73rd Amendment (1992) concerned the rural local governments (referred to as Panchayati Raj Institutions or PRIs).
-The 74th Amendment made provisions for urban local governments (Nagar Palikas).
+The 73rd Amendment (1992) concerned the rural local bodies (referred to as Panchayati Raj Institutions or PRIs).
+The 74th Amendment made provisions for urban local governments (Nagar Palika).
 They came into force in 1993.

 - 1992: Amendments to the Constitution (the 73rd and 74th amendments) made the three-tier system more powerful and effective.